geometry-labs/lattice-algebra/docs/articles/lmsigs.md

 We need to stash into each output both a verification key from some unforgeable signature scheme and also some way of measuring amounts.
-We can accomplish this with no privacy whatsoever by making an output key of the form $(vk, \alpha)$ where $\alpha$ is some plaintext amount and $vk$ is a public verification key from the underlying signature scheme.
+We can accomplish this with no privacy whatsoever by making an output key of the form $(vk, \alpha)$ where $\alpha$ is a plaintext amount and $vk$ is a public verification key from the underlying signature scheme.
 In this case, the ```AMOUNT``` function merely forgets the verification key $vk$ and outputs $\alpha$.

 To summarize, using an unforgeable signature scheme as a sub-scheme, we use the following structure of general